dablockdao/polkadot-ecosystem/dot-news/README.md

-# Welcome to the Polkadot Ecosystem Hub
+# Welcome to the Polkadot Ecosystem Atlas

 Discover a comprehensive resource center that provides detailed information and direct links to all projects within the Polkadot ecosystem.
 Here, you can explore a wide array of initiatives, tools, and collaborations that enhance blockchain technology and decentralization.